-So what exactly should you have on your backpacking packing list?
+So what exactly should you consider backpacking essentials?
 After spending years backpacking around the world, and spending countless days outside we break down the top backpacking essentials you should consider buying for your next trip.

 Hiking Backpack with Raincover

-The most important thing you need on your backpacking checklist is a hiking backpack.
+A hiking backpack is the most important thing you need on your backpacking checklist.
 A proper hiking backpack supports the weight of your load and should hold everything you need for a trip in the great outdoors.
-A good hiking backpack should be comfortable, have a nice design, proper material, and be the correct volume and weight for your trip.
+A good hiking backpack should be comfortable, have a nice design and proper material, and be the correct volume and weight for your trip.
 We break down all the best hiking backpacks here.

-Our new favorite hiking backpack is made by Gregory.
-The Gregory Baltoro Gregory backpack is a workhorse designed to be used and abused.
+Gregory makes our new favorite hiking backpack.
+The Gregory Baltoro backpack is a workhorse designed to be used and abused.
 The Baltoro/Deva is designed to carry a heavy load without breaking your back on the trail.
-It has a superior suspension system with plush padding and a great organization.
+It has a superior suspension system with plush padding and great organization.
 If you’ll be on extended thru-hike trips and don’t mind sacrificing a pound or two, this is your ideal hiking backpack.

 If you’re not going on an overnight backpacking adventure a daypack should be more than enough to hold your belongings.
 My daypack usually consists of a shell jacket, down jacket, hiking poles, bear spray, snacks, water, gloves, chapstick, a buff, first aid kit, navigation, and an emergency blanket.